rillian/2019-gsoc/README.md

  - https://github.com/cdli-gh/scaife (fork of the reading environment)
  - https://github.com/oracc/pyoracc (parser atf2tei is using)

-Changes to the scaife repo were not accepted upstream, so this repo reflects our project's customized version.
 See the [cdli branch](https://github.com/cdli-gh/scaife/commits/cdli) for the changes I made for the demo running above.
+Changes to the upstream scaife repo were not accepted, so this repo reflects our project's customized version.

 See below for a contributions to the pyoracc parser.